 The Master's Programme in Toxicology gives students an in-depth knowledge of the broad and interdisciplinary toxicological field.
-The programme prepares students for either a research or professional career and provides a solid platform for doctoral studies in toxicology or work in risk/safety assessment-related areas in the public sector or industry.
+The programme focuses on human health and prepares students for either a research or professional career and provides a solid platform for doctoral education in toxicology-related fields or employment in risk/safety assessment-related areas in the public sector or in industry.

 The programme fulfils all the course requirements for the European Register of Toxicologists (ERT).